TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    :param x: a number or a pair/vector of numbers or a turtle instance
    :param y: a number if *x* is a number, else ``None``

-   Return the distance from the turtle to (x,y), the given vector, or the given other turtle, in turtle step units.
+   Return the distance kutoka the turtle to (x,y), the given vector, or the given other turtle, in turtle step units.

    .. doctest::